wlezzar/jsql/README.md

 One common issue that causes this problem is when you have a field that has the same name as a SQL keyword.
 In this case, you need to quote your field name with `"`.
 So:

-- Instead of: `SELECT data.commit.author FROM data`
+- Instead of: `SELECT main.commit.author FROM main`
-- Use: `SELECT data."commit".author FROM data`
+- Use: `SELECT main."commit".author FROM main`

 Because `commit` is a Calcite SQL keyword, and clashes with the field named `commit`.